 - Wash and thoroughly dry the squash with a towel to prevent your knife from slipping.
 Place cutting board on a towel to keep it stable.

 - Hold the squash firmly on it’s side and cut the bottom off by slicing near the edge with a large knife so your squash will sit flat on the cutting board (be careful)!!

-- Place the squash upright on its flat bottom and make a cut near the stem at the top.
+- Place the squash upright on its “new” flat bottom and make a cut near the stem at the top.
 Rock your knife back and forth while sinking the knife deeper into the skin until you are about halfway down.
 Rotate the squash and repeat this on the opposite side to approximate a straight line.
 The squash will separate and “pop” open when you’ve cut about halfway down on each side.

 - Scoop out the seeds with a large spoon or ice cream scoop.

-- Now place each half flat side down on the cutting board and cut off the stem (might be a V shape cut) .
-Now cut the two halves into quarters.
+- Now place each half flat side down on the cutting board and cut off the stem (might be a V shape cut) and cut each half into quarters.

-- Using the same rocking method, take each quarter and cut even slices from it’s highest point down.
-Place slices in a large bowl.
+- Using the same rocking method, take each quarter and cut even slices from it’s highest point down being careful that the knife doesn’t slip.
+Always keep your fingers above the knife placement.
+Place the slices in a large bowl.

 It is slippery so be careful and go slow.

 Recipe: Simple Roasted Kabocha Squash

 I love roasted Kabocha squash.
 I’m a minimalist, so I’m quite happy keeping it the fridge and sneaking a half moon slices here and there as a snack.
-I also love to add it to salads (especially kale salads).
-Once you master cutting them, Kabocha squash is a wonderful vegetable to have on hand.
+I also love to adding chunks salads (especially kale salads) and Buddha bowls.
+Once you master cutting them, Kabocha squash is an amazing vegetable to have on hand.

 - 1 Kabocha Squash cut into slices (To cut squash watch this video) (Keep skins on for added fiber)